 VNUS Closure is a minimally invasive varicose vein treatment that treats varicose veins and their underlying cause, venous reflux, with little or no pain.
 It can be performed on an outpatient basis using local anesthetic.
 With ultrasound, the ClosureFAST catheter is positioned into the diseased vein through a tiny opening in the skin.
 Radiofrequency (RF) energy powers the tiny catheter to deliver controlled heat to the vein wall, making the collagen in the wall shrink and the vein close.
 Once the diseased vein is closed, blood is rerouted to healthy veins.
 Patients who undergo the Closure procedure typically resume normal activities within a day or two.

 Sclerotherapy is most commonly used to treat spider veins for cosmetic purposes.
 This procedure involves a scarifying (or sclerosing) agent being injected directly into the spider vein, which helps gradually reduce its visibility over a few weeks.
-The treatment can last up to 30 minutes, depending on how many veins must be treated, and you may need several sessions for complete results.
+The procedure can take up to 30 minutes, depending on how many veins must be treated, and you may need several sessions for complete results.
 In the infrequent case where endovenous ablation cannot be performed, ultrasound guided sclerotherapy can be done, albeit with a lower success rate.